m5c/EthereumGuide/ethereum-guide.md

     "0x08da052064eb4ffb20396cfef0f83e2ba09c932db26a3788f770638ea1200754"
 ```

-If you forget to unlock the senders account or exceed the authorized time frame (here 15 seconds), the transfert will be rejected.
+If you forget to unlock the senders account or exceed the authorized time frame (here 15 seconds), the transfer will be rejected.
 ```bash
     > eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: web3.toWei(42, "ether")})
     Error: authentication needed: password or unlock